Paul Dano: 2020s

 In April 2021, Paul Dano was cast in Steven Spielberg's semi-autobiographical coming-of-age film The Fabelmans as Burt Fabelman, a character loosely based on Spielberg's father Arnold.
-The film was released in 2022 to universal acclaim; with Dano's performance earning praise from Pete Hammond of Deadline Hollywood acclaiming him as "terrific as the genuinely nice and loving father torn between following his own career and caring for his wife and family under increasingly difficult circumstances" and Stephanie Zacharek of Time including Dano in Time's Top 10 movie performances of 2022 describing his portrayal as "the sum of all the things that so many men of that generation just didn't know how to be; we also see a deep well of love, no less real for being left unexpressed."
+The film was released in 2022 to universal acclaim; with Dano's performance earning praise from Pete Hammond of Deadline Hollywood describing him as "terrific as the genuinely nice and loving father torn between following his own career and caring for his wife and family under increasingly difficult circumstances" and Stephanie Zacharek of Time including Dano in Times Top 10 movie performances of 2022 describing his portrayal as "the sum of all the things that so many men of that generation just didn't know how to be; we also see a deep well of love, no less real for being left unexpressed."
 Dano would subsequently receive nominations for Best Supporting Actor at the Screen Actors Guild Awards and Critics' Choice Movie Awards.

-Also in April 2021, he joined Adam Sandler and Carey Mulligan in Netflix's Spaceman, an adaptation of Jaroslav Kalfař's novel Spaceman of Bohemia, directed by Johan Renck.
-He is also set to star in AMC's animated drama Pantheon, and in a television series based on Mr. and Mrs. Smith for Amazon Prime Video, joining Donald Glover, Maya Erskine, Michaela Coel and John Torturro.
+In 2022, Dano starred in AMC's animated drama Pantheon.
+In March 2022, it was announced that Dano would make his comic debut writing The Riddler: Year One for DC's Black Label imprint.
+The six issue limited series is set in the continuity of The Batman and showcase the rise of Edward Nashton / Patrick Parker into becoming the Riddler.

 In September 2022, it was announced that Dano would star in Craig Gillespie's Dumb Money, an adaptation of Ben Mezrich's The Antisocial Network, alongside Seth Rogen, Sebastian Stan and Pete Davidson.

-In March 2022, it was announced that Dano would make his comic debut writing The Riddler: Year One for DC's Black Label imprint.
-The six issue limited series is set in the continuity of The Batman and showcase Nashton's rise to becoming the Riddler.
+The film was released in theaters in September 2023.
+The same year, Dano was a member of the Feature Film Jury at the 2023 Cannes Film Festival.

+Dano joined Adam Sandler and Carey Mulligan in Netflix's Spaceman, an adaptation of Jaroslav Kalfař's novel Spaceman of Bohemia, directed by Johan Renck.
+The film was released in March 2024 on Netflix.
+The same year, Dano appeared in the television series Mr. & Mrs. Smith with Donald Glover, Maya Erskine, Michaela Coel and John Turturro.
+He received his second Emmy nomination for Outstanding Guest Actor in a Drama Series for his appearance in the series.

+In March 2025, Dano appeared in The Studio as a guest star.

+In June 2025, it was announced that Dano would write and potentially direct and produce "a high-concept comedy" for Universal Pictures, produced by The Daniels.
+In November 2025, it was announced that Paul Dano would star in The Chaperones, an upcoming A24 drama directed by India Donaldson.

 Personal life

 Dano has been in a relationship with actress and screenwriter Zoe Kazan since 2007.
 They have a daughter, born in August 2018, and a son, born in October 2022.
 They reside in Boerum Hill, Brooklyn.

-Dano is the vocalist and lead guitarist of the band Mook.
+Dano was the vocalist and lead guitarist of the band Mook.